 Have you heard or tried this special cake with such a special name yet?
-Mooncake are the name used in Vietnam for cakes with sweet filling, often used during the Mid-Autumn Festival.
+Vietnamese mooncake is a kind of cake with sweet filling, often used during the Mid-Autumn Festival.

 With the date of this important festival about to come, let’s find out more about this special cake!